gbv/cocoda-sdk/README.md

 - `MissingRegistryError` - a registry parameter is necessary to call this method
 - `InvalidRequestError` - the request was invalid
 - `MissingApiUrlError` - the API URL necessary to make this request is not defined on the registry

+For details about the errors, refer to the [documentation](https://gbv.github.io/cocoda-sdk/index.html).

 ## Maintainers
 - [@stefandesu](https://github.com/stefandesu)